 Companies should present RBOs in clear and simple language, format and content, with clear instructions on how to proceed and whom to contact for assistance.

-Consideration of encouragement or requirement for a company to offer certain RBOs:
+Consideration of encouragement or requirement for an insurer to offer certain RBOs:

-Regulators should evaluate legal constraints, the impact on remaining policyholders and company finances, and the impact on Medicaid budgets if encouraging or requiring reduced LTCI benefits.
+State insurance regulators should evaluate legal constraints, the impact on remaining policyholders and insurer finances, and the impact on Medicaid budgets if encouraging or requiring reduced LTCI benefits.

 Exploration of innovation, particularly where an outcome of improved health and lower claim costs are possible:

-Regulators and interested parties should continue to study the idea of offerings being made by insurers including potentially being tied to rate increases, e.g., providing hand railings for fall prevention in high-risk homes, and identifying the pros and cons of such an approach.
+Regulators and interested parties should continue to study the idea of offerings being made by insurers including potentially being tied to rate increases (e.g., providing hand railings for fall prevention in high-risk homes) and identifying the pros and cons of such an approach.

-B. Widely Established RBOs in Lieu of Rate Increases
+Widely Established RBOs in Lieu of Rate Increases

 Reduce inflation protection going forward, while preserving accumulated inflation protection.